Your cart is empty

 ✔ Offer sufficient fluids

-✔ Ventilate rooms regularly
+✔ Ventilate the room regularly

 👉 With MARY by sticklett You can always keep an eye on the temperature without disturbing your child unnecessarily.